haimbilia/BuyHub/readme.txt

 ====================TV-9.3.2.20210805========================
-    => 056898 - Seller/Buyer is not able to click on the "Accept Cookies" button => 056944 - on saving seller catalog specification at admin end error coming
+    => 056898 - Seller/Buyer is not able to click on the "Accept Cookies" button => 056944 - on saving seller catalog specification at admin end error coming => 056959 - on updating seller order getting error at admin end

 New Features:
     => Admin shipped products listing page